arthurtuio/aws-certified-solutions-architect-associate/04-Databases.md

 >> - Returns a result that reflects all writes that received a sucessful response prior to the read.

 ## Redshift
-# A way to do BI or Data Warehousing in the cloud.
+A way to do BI or Data Warehousing in the cloud.
 - Fast and powerful, fully managed, petabytescale data warehouse service.
 - Customers can start small for just $.25/hour with no commitments or upfront costs and scale to a petabyte or more for $1k/terabyte.year, less than a 1/10 of most other data warehousing solutions.

+...
+- Availability:
+> - Only in 1 AZ
+> - Can restore snapshots to new AZs in the event of an outage

 ## Aurora